jn-programutveckling/project-model/model/project-plan.md

 Threats are factors outside of our control that decreases the likelihood of project success.
 Example:

-> The market for computer zombie survival games are very saturated.
+> The market for computer zombie survival games is very saturated.

 ## Strategies